VigneshAlagappan/equity-research-assistant/USER_GUIDE.md

-# Equity AI Research Assistant — User Guide
+# Signals — User Guide

-This is a guide for **using** the Global Equity Research Assistant (US + India focus) as an analyst — what each feature does and the exact commands to run it.
+This is a guide for **using Signals**, an Equity AI Research Assistant (US + India focus), as an analyst — what each feature does and the exact commands to run it.
 For how the system is built internally, see [README.md](README.md).

 All commands are run from the project root, with the virtual environment active: